HashWarlock/lucid-tee-agents/packages/agent-kit/README.md

 # @lucid-agents/agent-kit

 `@lucid-agents/agent-kit` is the core runtime for building AI agents with typed entrypoints, discovery endpoints, monetization hooks, and trust metadata.
-It provides the shared runtime logic used by adapter packages like `@lucid-agents/agent-kit-hono` and `@lucid-agents/agent-kit-tanstack`.
+It powers the Hono, Express, and TanStack adapter packages that expose framework-specific server scaffolding.

-**Note:** For most use cases, you'll want to use one of the adapter packages (`agent-kit-hono` or `agent-kit-tanstack`) rather than importing from this core package directly.
+**Note:** For most use cases, you'll want to use one of the adapter packages (`agent-kit-hono`, `agent-kit-express`, or `agent-kit-tanstack`) rather than importing from this core package directly.

 ## Highlights